 Beaver Lake Raw Water Quality

 Lake water quality is largely determined by the quality of water in the tributaries.
 Beaver Water District monitors nine tributary sites on a monthly basis.
 A water quality index (WQI) is a simple and concise method for expressing ambient water quality information and a useful tool for describing the state of the water column, sediments and aquatic life and for ranking the suitability of water for use by humans, aquatic life, wildlife, etc. The District uses a modified version of the Canadian Council of Ministers of the Environment WQI to evaluate tributary condition.
 The District’s WQI is based on the Arkansas Department of Enviromental Quality’s Assessment Criteria for the White River.
 The WQI produces a single value between 0 and 100 with increasing values indicating better water quality similar to getting a grade.
 Values of 95 to 100 are excellent, 80-84 good, 65-79 fair, 45-64 marginal, and 0-44 poor.
-In 2011, the average WQI values from the tributary sites were fair to good and ranged from 78.9 at White River north of Wyman, Ark., to 89.2 at Middle Fork White River at Black Oak, Ark.
+In 2016, the average WQI values from the tributary sites were fair to good and ranged from 92.6 at White River at Elkins, Ark., to 69.3 at White River near Wyman, Ark.